-An Annual Review will be prepared by 30 September each year addressing the matters identified in Condition D10 of SSD 10369.
+An Annual Review will be prepared by 30 September each year addressing the matters identified in Condition D10 of SSD 10369 and Condition 20 of Approval 2020-8871.
 The Annual Review will include the reports from all vegetation monitoring and other relevant matters for the preceding 12-month period from 30 June, as well as measures to be implemented for the following 12-month period.
+The Annual Review will be consistent with the Annual Compliance Report Guidelines published by the Commonwealth of Australia, 2014.